jeyhunzakarya/todos_application/README.md

 Page composition : whenever a component is updated, only that component is re-rendered, and the rest of the page is not rendered. (e.g. modifying a todo list of some

 user only re-render the list itself, while other components, like button for creating new todo item is not re-rendered).

+There are currently some warning messages in the console, which I was not able to solve due to time constraints.
+I will try solving them in the upcoming time.